rancher/docs/content/rke/v0.1.x/en/example-yamls/_index.md

 # Add-ons are deployed using kubernetes jobs.
 RKE will give up on trying to get the job status after this timeout in seconds..
 addon_job_timeout: 30

-# There are several network plug-ins that work, but we default to flannel
+# There are several network plug-ins that work, but we default to canal
 network:
-    plugin: flannel
+    plugin: canal

 # Currently only nginx ingress provider is supported.
 # To disable ingress controller, set `provider: none`